Top Fast Food Options for People with Diabetes

 Garden Side Salad with Golden Italian Dressing

-5 grams of carbs, 4 grams of protein, 5 grams of fat, 185 calories
+5 grams of carbs, 4 grams of protein, 5 grams of fat, 2.5 grams of saturated fat, 185 calories

 Black Bean Chalupa